djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 the pair violates the hard-core constraint.

-Both events cannot appear in the final pattern under that model.
+Both events cannot occur together in a pattern that satisfies this hard-core model.

----

-## 30. Inhomogeneous Poisson processes
+## Inhomogeneous Poisson processes

-A Poisson process does not need to be homogeneous.
+A Poisson process need not be homogeneous.

 For an inhomogeneous Poisson process:

 $$
 N(B)
 \sim
-\operatorname{Poisson}
+\mathrm{Poisson}
 \left(
 \int_B\lambda(s)\,ds
 \right),